Protocentral/protocentral_sensything/docs/Sensything_for_IOT.md

 ![Adafruit Wifi Config](images/Adafruit_Wifi.png)

 #### * Arduino Code
 The sensyThing_MICS example initializes the inbuilt  ADS1220 in your sensything, and also connects your sensything to Adafruit IO.
 ```c
 ADS1220.begin();
 io.connect();
 ```
 The first line of the loop function calls io.run(); this line will need to be present at the top of your loop in every sketch.
 It helps keep your device connected to Adafruit IO, and processes any incoming data.
-The next chunk of code inside the loop checks the current MICS gas density, and saves the value.
+The next chunk of code inside the loop checks the current MICS gas density and saves the value.
 ```c
 io.run();
 ```
-We then print gas density value to the Arduino Serial Monitor, and save the value to the gas density feed on Adafruit IO.Upload the sketch to your board, and open the Arduino Serial Monitor.
+We then print gas density value to the Arduino Serial Monitor, and save the value to the gas density feed on Adafruit IO.
+Upload the sketch to your board and open the Arduino Serial Monitor.
 Your board should now connect to Adafruit IO.
-Check your dashboard on Adafruit IO, and you should see the line chart update with the changes in gas sensor.
+Check your dashboard on Adafruit IO and you should see the line chart update with the changes in gas sensor.

 ```c
   float Vout = (float)((bit32*VFSR*1000)/FSR);     //In  mV